dzh121/All-In-One-Clock-1.0/README.md

-#ABOUT THIS PROJECT
-In this project we will make an arduino clock alarm with timer and a temperature sensor.
+<p>In this project we will make an arduino clock alarm with timer and a temperature sensor.</p>

 Button #1 Mode - connected to digtal pin 2